The Definitive Guide to Building Apps for Kids

 - The similarities between designing for kids and adults

-Think about it.
-An adult, using a banking or email app, just wants to accomplish her task as quickly and easily as possible.
-Whereas a child, playing a game, enjoys challenges and conflicts along the way because it makes their accomplishment more significant in the end.
+Using a banking or email app, an adult wants to accomplish their tasks as quickly and efficiently as possible.
+Whereas a child, playing a game, enjoys challenges and conflicts along the way because, in the end, it makes their accomplishment more significant.

 A prime example is Toca House, a popular iPad app by the makers at Toca Boca, which challenges children to vacuum a dirty rug.
 Of course, the rug is not clean after just one swipe because that wouldn’t be hard enough.

-Gelman says that micro-conflicts – like vacuuming a dirty rug – helps children resolve their own inner conflicts.
-She bolsters her case with a LEGO study on conflict play, which states that micro-conflicts help kids develop skills like:
+Gelman says that micro-conflicts (like vacuuming a dirty rug) help children resolve their own inner conflicts.
+She bolsters her case with a LEGO study on conflict play, which states that micro-conflicts help kids develop skills such as:

 - Predicting how others are likely to react to their behavior